Too Little Too Late: Critical reception

 In a more lukewarm review, Evan Sawdey from PopMatters described the track as "appropriately melodramatic," drawing similarities between it and JoJo's debut single "Leave (Get Out)" only "without the angry chorus".
 Sawdey described the song as "something that Alanis Morissette might have recorded for her last I'm-no-longer-angry-and-therefore-am-content-with-plain-ballads album."
-However, the critic concluded concluded that the track had more "personality" than the other tracks on The High Road.
+However, the critic concluded that the track had more "personality" than the other tracks on The High Road.
 Contributing to Rolling Stone, music critic Jenny Eliscu wrote that the ballad demonstrates JoJo's "nuanced command of how to work an R&B; arpeggio like a pro."
 In another article for Rolling Stone, Robert Kemp described "Too Little Too Late" as "about as perfect a pop song as they come."
 Alex Macpherson from The Guardian wrote that the singer remains "at her best when compulsively dissecting emotional situations straight out of high-school movies via the medium of big, heartfelt choruses", identifying "Too Little Too Late" as a "wonderfully weepy pinnacle".
 Similarly, People's Oliver Jones wrote that the singer "finds her musical comfort zone" singing "Too Little Too Late".
 Fraser M. of BBC Online described the song as "a slab of confident, sophisticated maturo-pop" but felt that the song's production grew repetitive in addition to overwhelming.
 The critic concluded that the song was a "catchy tune" that "lends itself well to a singalong in the car".
 In 2007, "Too Little Too Late" earned JoJo a Boston Music Award for Female Vocalist of the Year.
 Cunningham won an ASCAP songwriting award for her contributions to the song.